List of Scooby-Doo characters: Velma Dinkley

 Throughout her various incarnations, Velma is usually portrayed as a highly intelligent young woman with various interests ranging from highly specified sciences (which in the "Scooby and Scrappy-Doo" series leads her to pursue a career as a NASA research scientist) or merely being very well read on various and sometimes obscure information, such as ancient Viking writing (as in the third Scooby-Doo series "The New Scooby-Doo Mysteries").
 In Scooby-Doo!
 Abracadabra-Doo, Velma is described by her younger sister Madelyn as being "born with a mystery book in her hand".
 Consequently, Velma is usually the one to figure out the mystery, sometimes with the help of Fred and Daphne.

 In the first series, notably Where Are You! and New Movies, a running gag is Velma's severe near-sightedness and her trouble with keeping her glasses on her face (usually after falling off while being chased by the villain).

 When Scooby is too afraid to volunteer to help with a mission, Velma often offers him a dog treat called a "Scooby Snack" as a bribe.
 Her catchphrases are: "Jinkies!" and "My glasses!
 I can't see without my glasses!"

-Like all of the Scooby-Doo gang, later ret-conned as Mystery Incorporated members, Velma has differing personal backgrounds and histories depending on which series one is referring to.
+Like all of the Scooby-Doo gang, later retconned as Mystery Incorporated members, Velma has differing personal backgrounds and histories depending on which series one is referring to.

-In the original Where Are You! series, Velma attended the same high school as the rest of the gang (as stated in the episode "A Knight for a Night").
+In the original Where Are You! series, Velma attended the same high school as the rest of the gang (as stated in the episode "What a Night for a Knight").
 However, in the second series, The New Scooby-Doo Movies, Velma is said to have graduated from a different high school than her friends (as stated in the episode "Spirited Spooked Sports Show").
 In the current series, Velma is stated to be a native of Ohio, unlike the other members of the gang.
 But on one occasion, she mentioned she's from Texas.

 Velma was voiced by Nicole Jaffe from 1969 to 1973, who would voice the character again in the two direct-to-DVD movies, Scooby-Doo! and the Legend of the Vampire and Scooby-Doo! and the Monster of Mexico.
-Jaffe was later replaced by Pat Stevens, who would voice Velma from 1976 to 1979; Marla Frumkin replaced her from 1979-1980 and would voice the character again in 1984.
+Jaffe was later replaced by Pat Stevens, who would voice Velma from 1976 to 1979; Marla Frumkin replaced her from 1979 to 1980 and would voice the character again in 1984.
 Velma was voiced by B.J.
-Ward from 1997 to 2002, by Mindy Cohn from 2002-2015 and in A Pup Named Scooby-Doo, Velma was voiced by Christina Lange.
+Ward from 1997 to 2002, by Mindy Cohn from 2002 to 2015 and in A Pup Named Scooby-Doo, Velma was voiced by Christina Lange.
 Starting with Be Cool, Scooby-Doo!
-(2015-2018), Velma has been voiced by Kate Micucci.
+(2015–2018), Velma has been voiced by Kate Micucci.
 Gina Rodriguez voiced Velma as an adult with Ariana Greenblatt voicing her younger self in the animated theatrical film Scoob!.
-She was portrayed by Linda Cardellini in the 2002-2004 live-action films.
+She was portrayed by Linda Cardellini in the 2002-2004 live-action films and by Hayley Kiyoko in the 2009-2010 live-action telefilms.